rishabhs/sygus-comp14/solvers/symbolic/README.txt

 - Z3py
 - Pyparsing

+Please download and install z3 for your platform from http://z3.codeplex.com.
+This implementation has been tested for version 4.3.0.
+Let z3 be located at $Z3_ROOT.

 Let the root directory of the distribution be $DIR.
-Z3py and Pyparsing are included in this distribution under $DIR/z3 and $DIR/pyparsing.
+Pyparsing is included in this distribution under $DIR/pyparsing.

 To setup:
 1. Change current directory to $DIR/pyparsing and run
    $ python setup.py install
-2. Make sure $PYTHONPATH contains $DIR/z3/bin
+2. Make sure $PYTHONPATH contains $Z3_ROOT/bin

 Main sources of the synthesizer are within $DIR/src